 - Make Recruiting Difficult: Term limits could make recruiting new board members difficult, as the volunteer pool may diminish with every passing term.
 Lack of willing volunteers and participation could leave your board with unwanted vacancies, causing the remaining members on the board to take on more responsibilities.

 - Drop Momentum: Term limits may drop the momentum of HOA business and create challenges in completing ongoing projects.
-Current board members might have to focus more on helping new board members adjust to their role rather than focus on bringing past ideas to fruition.
+Current board members might have to focus more on helping new board members adjust to their roles rather than focus on bringing past ideas to fruition.

 So, what should you do?
 Well, it’s up to your association.
 Taking into consideration the pros and cons along with state law and your governing documents, you have different options available to you.